Cavid370/CVE_Report/README.md

 ## _Prerequisites_

 Before running the code, ensure that you have Python installed on your system.
-Additionally, make sure that the vuln module is available and contains the vuln_finder function.

 ## _Usage_
 * Install requirements package from requirements.txt. (pip install -r requirements.txt)